RDorville/EP1000/14_InputDevices.md

 ### Sensors

 - A sensor is a device, module, machine or subsystem whose purpose is to detect events or changes in its environment and send the information to other electronics, frequently a computer processor.
 (Ref: [Wikipedia: Sensor](https://en.wikipedia.org/wiki/Sensor))
-- Used in everyday objects to read changes in the enviroment.
+- Used in everyday objects to read changes in the environment.
 - Sensor readings are usually analog by nature.
 - Changes are usually slower in availability (compared to computer processors) and require some processing techniques.